General Louis Jean Baptiste Gouvion

 Place of Death: Paris, France

-After the arrival of the Revolution, in May of 1791 Gouvion became a Knight of Saint Louis and then that October he became the lieutenant colonel commanding the 3rd Battalion of Volunteers of Drôme.
-Gouvion did not see notable action in 1792 though his brother was killed in battle that June.
-The next year he was appointed capitaine of the 4th Foot Artillery in the Army of the Alps and then not long after he received a promotion to chef de bataillon.
-In June of 1793 the representatives of the people with the Army of the Alps promoted Gouvion to général de brigade, and the following month he was named commander at Briançon and Fort Tournoux.
+A cousin of General Jean Baptiste Gouvion, Louis Jean Baptiste Gouvion followed in the family trade by joining the army in 1768.
+In November of that year he was commissioned as a lieutenant in the artillery regiment of Grenoble.
+In the 1780s Gouvion was promoted to capitaine.
+After the onset of the French Revolution, in May of 1791 Gouvion became a Knight of Saint Louis and then that October he became a lieutenant colonel commanding the 3rd Battalion of Volunteers of Drôme.
+Gouvion did not see notable action in 1792 though his cousin was killed in battle that June.
+At the start of 1793 he was appointed a capitaine in the 4th Foot Artillery in the Army of the Alps and in March he received a promotion to chef de bataillon.
+That June the representatives of the people with the Army of the Alps promoted Gouvion to général de brigade, and the following month he was named commander at Briançon and Fort Tournoux.
 At the end of the year Gouvion was named commander at Faucigny and Chablais.

-For the campaigns of the Army of the Alps of 1794, Gouvion seized Mont-Cenis and Petit-Saint-Bernard.
-Next he was employed in Pellapra's division and named commander of the valley of Queyras, and later he seized the camp of Lachenal.
+During the campaigns of the Army of the Alps of 1794, Gouvion seized Mont-Cenis and Petit-Saint-Bernard.
+Next he was employed in Pellapra's division and named commander of the valley of Queyras, and later he blew up the fort of Mirabouc and seized the camp of Lachenal.
 In 1795 Gouvion was named commander of the advance guard of the Army of Italy and he served under General Sérurier.
-That summer he briefly commanded at San-Bernardo and Toulon before rejoining the army as part of Laharpe's division.
+That summer he briefly commanded at San-Bernardo and Toulon before rejoining the Army of Italy as part of Laharpe's division.

 In 1800 General Gouvion was named commander of the 9th military division at Montpellier.
 The next year he became an inspector general of the gendarmerie, and then in 1803 he served in western France.
-Gouvion was honored as a Grand Officer of the Legion of Honor in 1804 and then in 1805 he became a senator of the Empire.
-When war broke out in 1805, Gouvion was given command of a corps of 10,000 men at Poitiers to cover the Bay of Biscay.
+Gouvion was honored as a Grand Officer of the Legion of Honor in 1804 and then in 1805 he became a senator.
+When the Grande Armée marched to war in 1805, Gouvion was given command of a corps of 10,000 men at Poitiers to cover the Bay of Biscay.
 He remained in this position until November of 1806 when he was called to Berlin.
-The following month he was named Governor of Warsaw and he continued to serve in Poland through 1807.
-Gouvion was further honored as a Count of the Empire in 1808.
+The following month he was named governor of Warsaw and he continued to serve in Poland through 1807.
+Gouvion was named a Count of the Empire in 1808.

 Bibliography